Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 </p>

 ### Creating a directory called .ssh on the server
-* Log into the server and use the command `mkdir .ssh`.
-Once you are done, just logout of the Ieng6 Machine.
+* Log in to the server and use the command `mkdir .ssh`.
+Once you are done, just log out of the Ieng6 Machine.

 ### Copy the generated key into the newly created directory on the server
-* In the terminal run a scp command with your newly created public key
+* In the terminal run an scp command with your newly created public key
 * The command line should look something like this:

     `scp /Users/<your name>/.ssh/id_rsa.pub cs15lwi22aus@ieng6.ucsd.edu:~/.ssh/authorized_keys`

-* Congrat!
+* Congrats!
 Now you can log into the Ieng6 Machine without a password.

 ## Optimizing Remote Running
-* Now that you eliminated password, let try some command line that make remote running even faster.
+* Now that you eliminated the password, let try some command lines that makes the remote running even faster.
-* Instead of logging into the machine and then run command like `ls` you can now use a command line such as `ssh cs15lwi22zz@ieng6.ucsd.edu ls` to just remotely run it on your local machine instead of logging in.
+* Instead of logging into the machine and then running commands like `ls` you can now use a command line such as `ssh cs15lwi22zz@ieng6.ucsd.edu ls` to just remotely run it on your local machine instead of logging in.

 <p align="center">
     <img width="1000" src= 1.png